Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme on how to duplicate the last line of a file
+My readme on how to delete a file from many files